-Agency Purpose Revenue Source Tobacco Settlement Finance Authority To issue bonds to receive lump sum in lieu of future annual payments from MSA 100% of receipts from Tobacco MSA until bonds are paid
+Agency Purpose Tobacco Settlement Finance Authority To issue bonds to receive lump sum in lieu of future annual payments from MSA 100% MSA 1

 Tobacco Settlement Finance Authority

 The Taxable Tobacco Settlement Asset-Backed Bonds, Series 2007 are composed of two series of turbo term bonds, the Taxable Tobacco Settlement Asset-Backed Bonds, Series 2007A, which are current interest bonds issued in the amount of \$845,810,000, and the Taxable Tobacco Settlement Asset-Backed Bonds, Series 2007B, which are capital appreciation bonds in the amount of \$65,331,503.
 The Series 2007 Bonds are direct placement bonds and are secured by and are payable solely from the right, title, and interest of the TSFA of 100% of the Tobacco Receipts, and investment earnings on the accounts with the trustee under the Indenture.
 The tobacco receipts through 2039 have been estimated to be approximately \$2.4 billion, using 85% (the percentage actually received 2005-2007) of the amount calculated by the National Governor's Association.